 Other Outdoor Art

-And don’t miss additional outdoor masterpieces at the Nathan Manilow Sculpture Park in University Park, the Flossmoor Sculpture Gardens in Flossmoor, the Art Garden of Palos Heights or the Benches on the Avenue in Tinley Park.
+And don’t miss additional outdoor masterpieces at the Nathan Manilow Sculpture Park in University Park, the Flossmoor Sculpture Gardens in Flossmoor or the Sculpture Collection in Palos Heights.
 Read more about them on the Public Art page.